Wills & Estate Planning

 Do I need a trust?

 In many states, the probate process is drawn out and expensive.
 Fortunately, in Georgia, the courts are much better suited to assist the administration of your estate.
 Therefore, it is not always necessary to avoid probate.
-Nevertheless, please contact our law office so an attorney can address your specific questions and needs.

 What if I recently moved to Georgia?